JNOSQL/jnosql-book/en/README.md

-# Eclipse JNoSQL one API para vários bancos NoSQL
+# Eclipse JNoSQL one to many NoSQL APIs

 ### JNoSQL